nf-core/eager/docs/usage.md

 Execution cancelled -- Finishing pending tasks before exit
 ```

+In this case: for lane merging errors, you can give 'fake' lane IDs to ensure
+they are unique (e.g. if one library was sequenced on Lane 8 of two HiSeq runs,
+specify lanes as 8 and 16 for each FASTQ file respectively).
+For library merging
-In this case you must modify your `Library_ID` accordingly to make them unique.
+errors, you must modify your `Library_ID`s accordingly, to make them unique.

 ### I specified a module and it didn't produce the expected output